brendanpshea/java/book/Java_01_ComputerProgramming.md

 1.11 Exercises
 ---------------

 At the end of each chapter, we include exercises you can do with the things you've learned.
 We encourage you to at least attempt every problem.
 You can't learn to program only by reading about it; you have to practice.
+Here, for the coding questions, you should open up repl.it and create your own programs.

 ### Exercise 1